 A Grand Master's Transcendental Gift

-Internationally known as one of The Grand Masters of Science Fiction, KU Professor Emeritus James Gunn continues to focus not only on the future of the world, but also on the future of KU.
+SF Hall of Fame inductee, and KU Professor Emeritus James Gunn continued to focus not only on the future of the world, but also on the future of KU.

-Gunn's career as a science fiction writer began in the late 1940s.
+Gunn's career as a science fiction author began in the late 1940s.
 He sold his first science fiction story, "Paradox," to the magazine

 Thrilling Wonder Stories.